Category Archives: 2006 Films

 Following the death of Princess Diana in a fiery auto accident, Great Britain’s Queen Elizabeth II (Mirren) and Prime Minister Tony Blair (Michael Sheen) struggled to reach a compromise on how the royal family should publicly respond to the tragedy.

 The family’s need for privacy and the public’s demand for an outward show of mourning are in the balance.
-This causes mayhem and drama behind the sacred walls of Buckingham Palace.
+It causes mayhem and drama behind the sacred walls of Buckingham Palace.

-The acting of Mirren and the direction are what make The Queen pure magic and a standout among the many royalty-themed films to emerge since the beginning of motion pictures.
+The performances by Mirren and the direction are what make The Queen pure magic and a standout among the many royalty-themed films that have emerged since the beginning of motion pictures.

-First of all, Mirren looks like the part of Queen Elizabeth II and this goes way beyond wearing glasses and a sweater or having the same hairdo.
-She encompasses the role and this is no small feat.
+First of all, Mirren looks like Queen Elizabeth II, and this goes way beyond wearing glasses and a sweater or having the same hairdo.
+She encompasses the role, and this is no small feat.

-The mannerisms, the speech patterns, and the lowkey attitude are the amazing nuances that the actress can somehow channel.
+The mannerisms, speech patterns, and low-key attitude are the amazing nuances the actress can somehow channel.

 It feels more than Mirren dressing up like royalty and showing up scene after scene.
-She does something much more with the unspoken looks and inner workings of the queen that become apparent to the viewer.
+She does something much more with the queen’s unspoken looks and inner workings that becomes apparent to the viewer.

-Frears chooses to include many closeups of characters, mainly of Mirren, which only encircles what each character is thinking and pondering.
+Frears chooses to include many close-ups of the characters, mainly of Mirren, which focus on what each character is thinking and pondering.

-The film is very subdued with a lovely musical score adding texture and appeal to each frame.
-The inclusion of archival footage is powerful realism.
+The film is very subdued, with a lovely musical score adding texture and appeal to each frame.
+The inclusion of archival footage lends a powerful sense of realism.

-However, Mirren couldn’t have delivered fully if not for the talents of Michael Sheen as Prime Minister Tony Blair.
-Generations apart and with differing views they spar and respect each other, slowly forging a friendship of sorts.
+However, Mirren couldn’t have delivered fully without the talents of Michael Sheen as Prime Minister Tony Blair.
+Generations apart and with differing views, they spar and respect each other, slowly forging a friendship of sorts.

 The Queen (2006) hardly needs bombs, bombast, or quick editing to get its point across, though speaking of editing, a fantastic job of it with family scenes of Diana.